 PAPER – 1 Accounting

-As we have already discussed that this is the core subject of the entire CA syllabus.
+As we have already discussed, that this is the core subject of the entire CA syllabus.
 Application of Accounting Standards and also various other topics to prepare the Financial Statements of various entities.

 Topics covered in this Subject are-

-- Process of formulation of Accounting Standards including Ind ASs (IFRS converged standards) and IFRSs; convergence vs adoption; objective and concepts of carve outs.
+1. Introduction to Accounting Standards including Ind ASs (IFRS converged standards) and IFRSs; convergence vs adoption; objective and concepts of carve outs.

-- Framework for Preparation and Presentation of Financial Statements (as per Accounting Standards)
+2. Framework for Preparation and Presentation of Financial Statements (as per Accounting Standards)

-- Application of Accounting Standards
+3. Overview of Accounting Standards

 PAPER -2 Corporate and other Laws